sourcegraph/learn/posts/how-to-stage-and-unstage-files-in-git.md

 The staging area in Git is a state that files can be in before being committed to a repository.
 This tutorial will explain how to add and remove files from the staging area.

+## Understanding `git stage`

 Git’s staging area allows you to be selective in the changes you want to include in a commit.
 Sometimes, you may want to commit every change in your working directory to the repository.
 In other cases, you may want to include some changes in your commit and exclude others.
 It can be useful to exclude changes if they’re still a work in progress or if they’re unrelated to your current work.

-Adding files to the staging area is also referred to as “staging changes” (as in: “I will stage my changes.”).
-Removing files from the staging area is also referred to as “unstaging changes” (as in: “I unstaged these changes.”).
+Adding files to the staging area is also referred to as “staging changes” (as in: “I will stage my changes”).
+Removing files from the staging area is also referred to as “_unstaging_ changes” (as in: “I unstaged these changes”).

-The staging area is sometimes called the “staging index” or just “index”.
+The staging area is sometimes called the “staging index” or just “index.”
 Some Git commands use the term “index” in their output, and it’s also sometimes used in Git documentation.
-In this usage, “index” is synonymous with “staging area”.
+In this usage, “index” is synonymous with “staging area.”

 This guide will explore a few different ways that you can stage and unstage files.
 It will discuss several Git commands that operate on the staging area: